Key Takeaways:

 At Aliya Health Group, we provide a loving, caring, health-centered environment for adults facing addiction and their families.
 We understand the complex nature of benzodiazepine addiction and the underlying mental health conditions that often drive it.

 Our nationwide network of dual diagnosis treatment centers offers a full continuum of care.
 This includes safe medical detox programs where our team of medical professionals supervises your health 24/7.
+We offer Farmapram addiction treatment programs, including residential treatment and inpatient treatment options, to ensure a structured and supportive environment for recovery.
 Once the physical dependence is safely managed, our residential and intensive outpatient programs help you uncover the root causes of anxiety and addiction.
+Cognitive behavioral therapy and dialectical behavior therapy are integral parts of our treatment process, helping clients identify negative thought patterns, manage cravings, and develop healthier coping skills for lasting recovery.
 You will work directly with highly credentialed behavioral health experts to learn healthy coping skills for long-term sobriety.

 If you recognize the signs of Farmapram addiction in your life or the life of someone you love, reach out today.
 We offer free, confidential assessments and insurance verifications.
 Contact Aliya Health Group and take the first brave step toward a healthier, happier life in recovery.